 So what is the best pattern to use?
 If you are looking to maximize your crop yield the answer depends on whether you have access to creating iridium sprinkler or quality sprinklers.
-Using only quality sprinklers, it will require 16 sprinklers set up in a grid as follows:
+Using only a quality iridium sprinkler layout, it will require 16 sprinklers set up in a grid as follows:

 In the above picture, you can see the top row of sprinklers is placed on the top wooden border that surrounds the planting area, each spaced evenly so that the 3×3 watering area allows the full area of the Greenhouse’s plant-able area to be used.
 Since you’re using sprinklers that take up 12 spots that could be used if you watered manually, the automation will cost you 10% in total yield, which is a bargain.

 However, if you have enough iridium (or enough cash to purchase the iridium from the handful of vendors that sell it) to create iridium sprinklers, it allows you to automate in a much more efficient way.
 You will need 6 iridium sprinklers set in the below fashion:

-Note that in this case the left-most column of sprinklers is also on the left border surrounding the plant-able area.
+Note that in this case, the left-most column of iridium sprinklers is also on the left border surrounding the plant-able area.
 This can be set to the right as well; it’s at the discretion of the farmer.
 Since you’re only using 4 planting areas for the watering system, you’re making good use of 96.67% of possible spaces without having to do any watering on your own!

 If you look on the internet, you’ll see that there are a few other possible configurations that mix use of different types of sprinklers.
 There are certain merits to using them, such as lower costs of creating less efficient sprinklers, since they still typically call for at least 4 iridium sprinklers, the resources saved are rather moot.
 However, if you’re interested in going further down the rabbit hole, I’ve linked to an example here.

-Greenhouse Layout Management – What Are The Best Crops To Plant?
+What Are The Best Greenhouse Crops To Plant?